Robert Tigerstedt

-Robert Adolph Armand Tigerstedt (28 February 1853 - 12 February 1923) was a Finnish-born medical scientist and physiologist who, with his student Per Bergman, discovered renin at the Karolinska Institute, Stockholm in 1898.
+Robert Adolph Armand Tigerstedt (28 February 1853 - 12 February 1923) was a Finnish medical scientist and physiologist.
+With his student Per Bergman, he discovered renin at the Karolinska Institute, Stockholm, Sweden, in 1898.
 Renin is a component of the renin–angiotensin system which regulates blood pressure, salt and water homeostasis and is an important therapeutic target.
 Tigerstedt is also recognised as an educator, author and social campaigner.

 Biography

 Early life

 Tigerstedt was born in Helsinki on 28 February 1853.
 His parents were Karl Konstatin Tigerstedt and Evelina Theresia Tigerstedt (née Degerman).
 Karl Konstatin was a professor of history at the University of Helsinki.

 Adult life

 Tigerstedt matriculated from Åbo Gymnasium in Turku in 1869, and then studied physical and natural sciences at the University of Helsinki, where he was taught by the notable chemist Carl Axel Arrhenius.
 He graduated from the University of Helsinki with a Master of Arts degree in 1873 and added a Bachelor of Science degree in 1876.
 Subsequently, Tigerstedt studied medicine from 1876 to 1880.
 In 1878 he married his Ukrainian cousin, Ljuba Ludmila Martinau (1850–1935) and their first child, Maria (Ljubow Marie Nathalie Eveline (1879–1975)), was born while Tigerstedt was still a medical student.
 Two further children, Carl Christian Oskar Robert (1882–1930) and Margareta Wilhelmina Maria (1891–1980) followed.
 After completing his medical studies, in 1881 Tigerstedt submitted his doctorate entitled 'über Mechanische Nervenreizung' (On the mechanical stimulation of the nervous system) in Helsinki; however due to opposition from Konrad Hällstén, the professor of Physiology at Helsinki, he was unable to get a job in Helsinki and in 1881 he moved to Stockholm to become a demonstrator in the newly founded department of physiology headed by Christian Lóven in the Karolinska Institute.